 A New York housewife spotted five Israelis filming the attacks on the World Trade Center from a rooftop.
 She noted that they were already there just after the first strike had hit the Twin Towers.
 The Israelis were dancing and appeared to be full of joy as the World Trade Center burned and crumbled.
 They were arrested with $4700 in cash, foreign passports and a pair of box cutters of the type used by the hijackers.
 Two of them were Mossad agents.
 The FBI believed they were spying on Islamic extremist networks.19

 The FBI interrogated them for weeks and concluded that there was no evidence of them having foreknowledge of the attacks.
 But the Israelis were uncooperative so it wasn’t possible to extract a lot of information out of them.
 Later some of these men discussed the events on an Israeli talk show.
 One of them said: “We come from a country that experiences terror daily.
-Our purpose was to document the event.”
-It suggests that the Mossad knew what was going to happen and that Israel didn’t inform the United States, perhaps because Israel could benefit from the attacks.19
+Our purpose was to document the event.”19 In August 2001, the Mossad gave the CIA a list of 19 terrorists living in the US which they suspected were planning an attack.

 Influence on the United States government